 While re-reading an entire AP history textbook in a month isn’t feasible for most students, you might well consider re-reading the table contents, the chapter introductions & conclusions, and any brief summaries along the way.
 You probably will also want to look over any outlines your teachers assigned you, keeping close tabs on the major themes your teacher and textbook have emphasized all year long.
 Think of those themes as “tags” for organizing content — like your Instagram photos or articles on the web, any history content can and likely will have multiple tags.
 When it comes to write an essay on, say, migration, you can recall what you’ve tagged for “changing demographics” or “economic exchange” and plug in the content and analysis accordingly.

-When test day rolls around, remember this: all three AP history exams have recently been redesigned to emphasize critical thinking and thematic analysis over rote memorization.
-So on the multiple-choice questions, do what you do with DBQ documents: closely read the primary sources – the quotation, the historical document, political cartoon, chart, map, photograph, political cartoon, or other text – for not only content but for the author’s point of view and audience, along with the historical context which the source is engaging.
+When test day rolls around, remember this: all three AP history exams were redesigned a few years ago to emphasize critical thinking and thematic analysis over rote memorization.
+So on the multiple-choice questions, do what you do with DBQ documents: closely read the primary sources — the quotation, the historical document, political cartoon, chart, map, photograph, political cartoon, or other text — for not only content but for the author’s point of view and audience, along with the historical context which the source is engaging.
 On the DBQ and LEQ, remember the grading rubric’s priorities (thesis, evidence, context, analysis, and historical thinking) and those major course themes.

 Finally, make sure to read the questions carefully — while there aren’t “trick” questions per se, there will be the occasional phrasing where an easy-to-miss word changes the whole question, so just keep your cool and pay attention.